Last Updated on

 There are money exchangers at the arrivals of the airport and at the hotels.
 But for the best rate head to the bazaar.
 The conversion rate fluctuates from day to day with the rate in Baghdad often being better than in other cities around the country, so it’s worth changing your money in Baghdad.

-Internet In Iraq.
+Internet and WIFI In Iraq.

 Every hotel has free wifi and surprisingly most of Baghdad is also covered with free wifi hotspots provided by Wiman.
 Wiman has more than 37186 free wifi hot spots around Baghdad and 7829 free wifi hotspots around Basra.